 When she’s not at work, Molly likes to travel, hike, read, and cook.
 She lives in Portland with her husband and son.

-Carla lives in Portland with her family, a giant dog, and two cats.
-They enjoy picking berries, swimming, baking, cycling, making art, and dreaming about summer.
+Carla lives in Portland with her daughters, a giant dog, and two cats.
+They enjoy picking berries, surfing, hiking, making art, and dreaming about summer.

 Prior to joining NWSC, Veronica worked for 10 years as the Director of Travel for an airline and most recently as an event coordinator and community advocate in McMinnville, Oregon.
 In addition, Veronica regularly volunteers at her kids’ schools, the McMinnville Chamber of Commerce, Habitat for Humanity, and more.
 Veronica loves sharing her passion for surrogacy every day.
 She is an experienced surrogate with NWSC who was worked with families in both France and Australia.
 Watch the French Documentary “Two Men and a Cradle” about her and the French family!